bdarcus/courses-geographic-thought/topics/literature.md

 # The Structure and Evolution of Academic Literatures

+Creative and intellectual work always builds on work that has come before it.
 Academic research does not exist apart from its relation to a well-developed literature of already-existing work.

 ## Academic Literature